Bible is replete with wisdom. Today. We will delve on what the Bible has to say about friendships by studying Bible verses about friendship.

 — Proverbs 27:17

-This Bible verse about friendship that learned men sharpen one another’s minds, and excite each other to learned studies.
+This Bible verse about friendship that learned men sharpen one another’s minds, and excites each other to learned studies.
 Christians sharpen one another’s graces, or stir up each other to the exercise of them, and the gifts which are bestowed on them, and to love and be kind to all living beings.

 “The righteous choose their friends carefully, but the way of the wicked leads them astray”